mdushetwar/JobSENSE/README.md

 3️⃣ **Explore Key Details**: JobSENSE presents the extracted information in an intuitive and visually appealing format, allowing you to explore the technical skills, soft skills, tools/models/frameworks, education/degree requirements, work experience, and domain knowledge associated with the job.

 Thank you for choosing JobSENSE to enhance your job search journey.
-We believe that understanding job requirements should be easy, empowering, and enjoyable.
-With JobSENSE, you're one step closer to finding your dream job! 😊✨
+I believe that understanding job requirements should be easy, empowering, and enjoyable. 😊✨

 ## Developed by Mayur Dushetwar(www.mayurdushetwar.com)